-When discussing your teeth needs, your ethos orthodontist will consider a variety of factors before suggesting a treatment option.
-During your initial consultation, your orthodontists will be able to discuss all the advantages and disadvantages of each treatment.
-However, you can be assured that no matter which treatment you choose, you’ll love the results.
+When discussing your teeth needs, your Ethos Orthodontist will consider a variety of factors before suggesting a treatment option.
+During your initial consultation, your orthodontist will discuss all the advantages and disadvantages of the different treatment options.
+However, whatever treatment you and your orthodontist decide on, you are guaranteed to love the results.

 Find your nearest clinic or book an appointment online with us today to start your treatment.